 - Career Opportunities

-Greece is linked to the wider Black Sea region by age-old historical ties.
+Greece is linked to the wider Black Sea region by unbreakable age-old historical ties.
 It is no coincidence that the Black Sea and neighbouring regions are home to ancient cities – including Yalta, Trabzon, Istanbul, Mariupol, Constanta and Sevastopol – linked to the history of Hellenism over the centuries.

 Greece also has a significant economic presence and interests in the Black Sea region.
 Exports to countries of the region account for 20% of total Greek exports.

-Greece’s foreign policy regarding the states and peoples of the Black Sea region is focussed on developing ties and cooperation on all levels.
+Greece’s foreign policy regarding the states and peoples of the Black Sea region is focused on developing ties and cooperation on all levels.
 Greece pursues and supports the achievement of stability in the region, and its general contribution in this direction became even more marked during Greece’s 2009 Chairmanship of the Organization for Security and Cooperation in Europe (OSCE) and participation in the OSCE Troika in 2010.

 Within the European Union, Greece promotes and supports polices that contribute not only to the economic development of these regions, but also to bringing these countries closer to Europe.
 Greece was one of the countries involved in creating the European Neighbourhood Policy (ENP) and supports both the Black Sea Synergy and the recently created Eastern Partnership (EaP).